-All the node specifications of PolarDB for PostgreSQL are dedicated nodes.
+All the node specifications of ApsaraDB PolarDB PostgreSQL-compatible edition are dedicated nodes.
 The dedicated nodes indicate that the CPU, memory, storage, and I/O resources allocated to the nodes are dedicated to these nodes and are not shared by other nodes.
 Therefore, the performance of the dedicated nodes is more stable and reliable.

-PolarDB for PostgreSQL provides nodes of the following specifications for your choice.
+ApsaraDB PolarDB PostgreSQL-compatible edition provides nodes of the following specifications for your choice.

 |Node type||CPU and memory||Maximum storage capacity||Maximum number of connections||Internal bandwidth||Maximum IOPS||I/O bandwidth|

 |10 TB||1600||10 Gbps||64,000||4 Gbps|

 |30 TB||10,000||10 Gbps||160,000||10 Gbps|

 - A PolarDB cluster that has 2 CPU cores and 8 GB of memory provides the basic specifications that are required in tests, trials, and other light-load scenarios.
 We recommend that you do not use clusters of this type in heavy-load production environments.
 In production environments, we recommend that you use clusters that have at least 8 cores and 32 GB of memory.

 - You can specify a type of primary node when you create a Cluster Edition cluster.
 The same node type is automatically applied to read-only nodes.